-Dr. Hillier has nearly 20 years’ experience as the principal investigator of multicenter trials and as the principal investigator of multisite projects at CIHR and CHR.
+Dr. Hillier had nearly 20 years’ experience as the principal investigator of multicenter trials and as the principal investigator of multisite projects at CIHR and CHR.
 From 2000-2018, she was principal investigator of the Study of Osteoporotic Fractures (SOF) CHR clinical site, an ongoing, 30-year U.S. multicenter prospective cohort study of 9,704 women ages 65 and older.
 The SOF study examined risk factors for osteoporosis as well as characteristics of exceptional aging among postmenopausal women.

 Dr. Hillier received her MD from Oregon Health & Science University and a master’s degree in epidemiology from the University of Virginia.
 She served her residency in internal medicine at Providence Medical Center in Portland and an endocrinology fellowship at the University of Virginia.